 Tip #15 | Read Just for FUN

 You might have chosen to do some reading yesterday when you were relaxing by yourself.
-Of course, we should be reading very day.
-But, we know that reading just for fun is one of the things that sometimes gets pushed aside.
+But, we know that reading just for fun is one of the things that often gets pushed aside.

-P.S.
-If you are following my Teacher Burnout Holiday Tips, TODAY is the day.
-You want to be completely done with all school work by the end of the day.
+IMPORTANT NOTE: If you are following my Teacher Burnout Holiday Tip Schedule, TODAY is the last day for any school work.
+You want to be completely done with all your school work by the end of the day.